Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 16. **Style the Location and Hours Section**
 In this step, you're focusing on styling the Location and Hours section by using the .location-hours class.

-  - [ ] Provide me the CSS code to style the location and hours section.
+  - [ x] Provide me the CSS code to style the location and hours section.
 Use a `<section>` class of `location-hours` to style it.
 The section should be centered on the page with text aligned in the center.
 Ensure the background of the section is fully transparent, include extra spacing between lines of text, and add padding around the section.
 There should be no border around the section and any list items inside should not have dots (bullets).
 The content should be responsive to different screen sizes.
   - [ ] Open your `styles.css` file and paste the supplied CSS code for the `.location-hours` class next in the `styles.css` file.

 **Explanation:**